GNOME/pango/docs/pango_markup.md

 : The color of underlines; an RGB color specification such as '#00FF00' or a color name such as 'red'.

+overline
+: One of 'none' or 'single'.
+Overline support was added in Pango 1.46/

+overline_color
+: The color of overlines; an RGB color specification such as '#00FF00' or a color name such as 'red'.
+Overline support was added in Pango 1.46/

 rise
 : Vertical displacement, in Pango units.
 Can be negative for subscript, positive for superscript.